obibring/grunt-angular-service/README.md

 # grunt-angular-service
 > Convert libraries to Angular services as part of your workflow.

-Use `grunt-angular-service` to create Angular services from JavaScript libraries as part of your worklflow.
+Use `grunt-angular-service` to wrap non-Angular JS code in Angular service definitions as part of your worklflow.

 ## Getting Started